Paper Wasps

 Paper wasps are active from February – November.

-Paper wasps in the Northwest may become active as early as February or March and can remain active all the way into November.
-Reproducing females will emerge in the spring from overwintering and often follow the same flight patterns re-establishing colonies in roughly the same locations as the year before.
-This makes the disruption of those flight patterns — namely through the treatment and removal of their nests — absolutely crucial to the successful extermination of your paper wasp infestation.
+Paper wasps in the Northwest may become active as early as February or March and can remain active into November.
+Reproducing females will emerge in the spring from overwintering and often follow the same flight patterns, re-establishing colonies in roughly the same locations as the year before.
+This makes disrupting those flight patterns — namely, through the treatment and removal of their nests — crucial to successfully exterminating your paper wasp infestation.

 can i treat PAPER